 All provisions in the HUD-required Tenancy Addendum must be added word-for-word to the owner's standard lease form.
 The Tenancy Addendum includes the HUD requirements for the tenancy.
 Because it is a part of the lease, the tenant shall have the right to enforce the Tenancy Addendum against the owner.
-If there is a conflict between the owner's lease and the Tenancy

-Addendum, the terms of the Tenancy Addendum shall prevail over any other provisions of the lease.
+If there is a conflict between the owner's lease and the Tenancy Addendum, the terms of the Tenancy Addendum shall prevail over any other provisions of the lease.

-HACP does provide a model or standard dwelling lease for owners to use in the HCV program.
-Owners are not required to use this model lease but any lease that is utilized by the landlord for the HCV program must be reviewed and approved by HACP.
+The HACP does provide a model or standard dwelling lease for owners to use in the HCV program.
+Owners are not required to use this model lease but any lease that is utilized by the landlord for the HCV program must be reviewed and approved by the HACP for consistency with program requirements.